odygrd/quill/docs/features.rst

 ====================================

 A queue and an internal buffer will be allocated on the first log message of each thread.
-If the latency of the first log message is important it is recommended to call :cpp:func:`Frontend::preallocate()`
+If the latency of the first log message is important it is recommended to call :cpp:func:`quill::preallocate`

-.. doxygenfunction:: Frontend::preallocate()
+.. doxygenfunction:: preallocate()

 Configuration
 ======================